- Drug Court

 No person in the Unites States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.

-The 15th Judicial District Drug Court is a sentencing option available to the Court that focuses on both treatment and supervision of felony offenders.
+The 15th Judicial District Drug Court is a sentencing option available to the Court that focuses on both treatment and supervision of felony and misdemeanor offenders.
 The program was developed to provide treatment for alcohol- and/or drug-addicted offenders at a local level while providing intensive supervision to ensure compliance.
 The length of the program is between 18 to 24 months by individual progress.

 This project is funded under an agreement with the State of Tennessee and subject to Title VI requirements.